 Chemotherapy is sometimes used with radiation to destroy the cancerous growth, especially if surgery is not planned.

-To help reduce your chance of getting tongue cancer, take the following steps:
+To help reduce your chance of tongue cancer:

 - Don't smoke or use tobacco products.
-If you do smoke or use tobacco products, get help to quit .
+If you do smoke or use tobacco products, talk to your doctor about how you can quit.

 - See your doctor regularly for check-ups and cancer screening exams.